-The Government acknowledges that an injustice was perpetrated and it was a wholesale injustice.
+The government acknowledges that an injustice was perpetrated and it was a wholesale injustice.
 Injustice, however, does not equal illegality and these matters have not been tested at law.

-What the Beattie Government has determined to do is make what we believe is a fair and reasonable offer of reparation, including: a written apology to each eligible individual; parliamentary acknowledgment; new government protocols for acknowledgment of traditional owners; and progression of the distribution of remaining monies in the Aborigines Welfare Fund, currently more than \$8.9 million.
-It should also be noted the \$55.4 million reparation does not include the \$8.9 million in the Welfare Fund.
+What the Beattie Government has determined to do is make what we believe is a fair and reasonable offer of reparation, including a written apology to each eligible individual; parliamentary acknowledgement; and new government protocols for acknowledgement of Traditional Owners.

-Before an eligible Indigenous person signs an indemnity, they will be offered independent legal advice.
+Independent legal advice is offered before an eligible Indigenous person signs an indemnity.
 This will help them make informed decisions on whether or not to accept the offer.
-I have also stated that the indemnity will be narrowed to control of wages and savings issues only.
 Those that reject our offer are free to pursue legal action if they choose.

-The Government is making this offer, not because of legal precedent, but from a sense of justice and a determination to remove the final impediment to the achievement of true reconciliation in Queensland.
+The government is making this offer, not because of legal precedent, but from a sense of justice and a determination to remove the final impediment to the achievement of true reconciliation in Queensland.
 We do so in good faith.